 Shift 2 might be the best compromise between realism and accessibility of any game on this list.
 It’s not just the ways the car handle – menacing, but capable – but the way it consistently thinks about what players need to perform at a high level.
 Rather than lock your view gazing out over the hood, or ask you to spring for TrackIR to let you turn your head, Shift 2 has a dynamic view that subtly changes based on context.

 The thoughtfulness even extends to depth-of-field.
-This is a wildly overused visual effect, but Shift 2 uses it to highlight where your attention should be.
+This is a wildly overused visual effect but Shift 2 uses it to highlight where your attention should be.
 When someone is coming up fast on your tail, objects farther away get a bit fuzzier while your mirrors sharpen to razor clarity.
 As you move around in dense traffic, your cockpit gets indistinct while the cars around you come into focus.
 It sounds gimmicky, but it all feels as natural as driving a car in real life.
 Shift 2 is really dedicated to communicating the fun and accomplishment of performance driving, and it succeeds admirably.

 The real heart of TrackMania 2 can be found online, where the ingenious, convoluted creations of others take centre stage.
 The competition is fierce and frantic.
 A race can quickly devolve into a hilarious highlight reel of missed jumps and unforeseen corners.
-The racing mechanics make for an ideal pick-up-and-play title that you can lose hours to without noticing.
+The racing mechanics make for an ideal pick-up-and-play multiplayer game that you can lose hours to without noticing.
 That’s largely because of how easy the cars are to drive, and yet, once you hit the (often ludicrous) tracks, it’s anyone’s bet who’ll take first place.

 It also has one of the most novel conceits in the genre.
-Rather than be bound to one vehicle, you can freely swap your car for any other on the road with a push of a button.
-So in many races, the car you finish in might not be the one you started with, and in car chases, you’ll quickly learn to teleport through traffic to engineer a variety of automotive catastrophes just to screw with opponents.
+Rather than be bound to one vehicle, you can freely swap your car for any other on the road at the push of a button.
+So, in many races, the car you finish in might not be the one you started with, and in-car chases, you’ll quickly learn to teleport through traffic to engineer a variety of automotive catastrophes just to screw with opponents.

 You can’t put together a list of great simulation racing games without having something from SimBin.
 While the studio appears to have lost its way a bit with the dubious free-to-play RaceRoom Racing Experience, SimBin were sim racing royalty during the mid-2000s.
 Race: Injection is their capstone game, the package that combines just about everything they accomplished with the GTR series and Race 07.